-- Scroll down a little and you will see a section with the current month and year.
-Choose a country from the “dropdown” options to see what Google will scan next using their technologically outfitted cars.
+- Scroll down a little, and you will see a section with the current month and year.
+Choose a country from the dropdown options to see what Google will scan next using their specially outfitted cars.

 Other Updating Features in Google Maps

 A more useful addition is the ability to find parking in your city.
 When traveling, you should see a rounded ‘P’ at various points on the map.
-This action shows you where there is parking to help guide you safely.
+This action shows you where there is parking to help you find a lot near you.
 Furthermore, other icons appear on your routes as well, such as accident reports, speed traps, construction, and even detours.
 These features also get updated, and they do so almost repeatedly every day because people interact with Maps daily.